 Let’s say you analyze customer interactions of your software and see a spike in the number of people asking how to use X feature of your product.
 This probably means that the feature is not clear and that you should work on improving the documentation, UI, or UX for that feature.

-Nowadays, more information than ever before is available online and yet, 80% of that data is unstructured, meaning it’s disorganized, hard to search for and to process.
-Some fields, like scientific research and healthcare, are faced with immense volumes of information that is not structured in any way and therefore, is wasting its enormous potential.
+Nowadays, more information than ever before is available online and yet, 80% of that data is unstructured, meaning it’s disorganized, hard to search and hard to process.
+Some fields, like scientific research and healthcare, are faced with immense volumes of information that are unstructured, and therefore, a waste of its enormous potential.

-If you’re excited to get started with keyword extraction but you’re unsure of which way to go first, here, you’ll find all the necessary resources to help you.
+If you’re excited to get started with keyword extraction but you’re unsure of where to go first here you’ll find all the necessary resources to get you started.

 First, we’ll recommend some books and academic papers for more in-depth explanations of keyword extraction methods and algorithms.
-Then, we’ll share some APIs you can use for keyword extraction, including open-source libraries and SaaS APIs.
+Then, we’ll share some APIs for keyword extraction, including open-source libraries and SaaS APIs.

-Finally, we’ll provide some tutorials you can follow to you get up and running with keyword extraction.
-Some of the tutorials show you how to run keyword extraction with open-source libraries with Python ad R. However, if you prefer to save time and resources, you may find it useful to try a ready-made solution.
+Finally, we’ll provide some keyword extraction tutorials you can follow to get you up and running.
+Some of the tutorials show you how to run keyword extraction with open-source libraries with Python and R. However, if you prefer to save time and resources, you may find it useful to try a ready-made solution.

 If you are looking for a more in-depth approach to keyword extraction, reading some existing literature on the subject sounds like the next logical step.
 We all know that researching for relevant books and papers can be overwhelming.
 To help you with this task, we’ve listed some of the most interesting materials related to keyword extraction.
 Bookmark to read later or get started right away: